-Nikon D610 versus Nikon D850
+Nikon D610 vs D850

-The Nikon D610 and the Nikon D850 are two digital cameras that were announced, respectively, in October 2013 and July 2017.
+The Nikon D610 and the Nikon D850 are two digital cameras that were officially introduced, respectively, in October 2013 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D610 has a resolution of 24.2 megapixel, whereas the D850 provides 45.4 MP.
+The D610 has a resolution of 24.2 megapixels, whereas the D850 provides 45.4 MP.

-Body comparison: Nikon D610 vs Nikon D850
+Body comparison: Nikon D610 vs D850

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (14 percent) than the Nikon D610.
 Moreover, the D850 is markedly heavier (18 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.